 Stop the Presses: Child Support Changes for Adult Children

 Asof February 2017, child support automatically terminates atage19, unless an application is made to continue the award.
-Schedule a free consultation to discuss extending child support with a family law attorney, or find out more about child support changes.
+Schedule an initial consultation to discuss extending child support with a family law attorney, or find out more about child support changes.

 New Jersey’s New Child